-We rely on the expertise of our CEO and CFO, Stella Liao, to manage our business ("Manager").
-She is a registered mortgage sub-broker with significant experience in the real estate industry.
+We rely on the expertise of our CEO and CFO, Qin (Stella) Liao ("Manager"), to manage our business.
+She is assisted by our Vice-President, Client Relations, Pourang Taheri, on a part-time basis.

+Our Manager is a registered mortgage sub-broker with significant experience in the real estate industry.
 See Item 3.2 - Management Experience.